Oh, Inverted World: Legacy

 In a 2003 interview published in the San Francisco Foghorn, the official student newspaper of the University of San Francisco, Mercer was asked whether he was happy with the way Oh, Inverted World came out.
 Mercer responded by saying "As far as how it sounds, no. I don't know, it was okay.
 I mean, there are a lot of records that sound more perfect, or close to perfect."
-In a 2021 retrospective interview, Mercer identified closing track "The Past and Pending" as most likely being his favourite song on the album, stating that "it just works on me probably more than the other songs do."
+In a 2021 retrospective interview, Mercer identified closing track "The Past and Pending" as most likely being his favorite song on the album, stating that "it just works on me probably more than the other songs do."

-"Oh, Inverted World" was also the name of a web series created by Terence Krey.
-Released in November 2010, it was largely inspired by The Shins music as well as other indie artists such as Arcade Fire and The Decemberists.
+Oh, Inverted World was also the name of a web series created by Terence Krey.
+Released in November 2010, it was largely inspired by The Shins' music as well as other indie artists such as Arcade Fire and The Decemberists.
 The 13-part sci-fi web series was a story of four twentysomethings returning home from college to find that the Moon is falling into the Earth.
 The web series was called by The New York Times a "mumblecore Night of the Living Dead".

+Oh, Inverted World was certified platinum, for sales of one million units, by the Recording Industry Association of America in May 2023.
+It is the third album released by Sub Pop to be certified at that level, after Bleach by Nirvana and Give Up by The Postal Service.